emptycoder/shape-fp/docs/dictionary.md

 ## values

-The `values` method returns the values of the object.
+The `values` method returns the values of the object as an array of type V.

 ```typescript
 assert.deepEqual(